Push-ups are at the top of the list of popular exercises, and for good reason.

 Important note: you will notice there are no “knee” push-ups here.
 That’s because push-ups done from your knees won’t help you advance to a full push-up because they don’t challenge your core or glutes enough.

-The 10 Most Important Push-up Variations
+The 10 Most Important Push-Up Variations for Chest

 For each exercise, aim for 3 sets of 10-15 repetitions 2-3 times per week before moving on to the next progression.